Mission: To conduct multi-center pediatric research that improves patient and health system outcomes.

 6.6.1 PEDSnet Common Data Model

-The Data Science Unit will maintain a pediatric-specific Common Data Model (PEDSnet CDM) for storage of PEDSnet data.
-The PEDSnet CDM will be expanded on an annual basis, with expansions proposed by the Data Committee and approved by the Research Committee.
+The Coordinating Center will maintain a pediatric-specific Common Data Model (PEDSnet CDM) for storage of PEDSnet data.
+The PEDSnet CDM will be expanded on an annual basis, with expansions proposed by the Data Pipeline Workgroup and approved by the Steering Committee.

 6.6.2 PCORnet Common Data Model

-The PEDSnet Data Science Unit will support research done using the PCORnet Common Data Model, and will maintain a translation between the PEDSnet and the PCORnet Common Data Models.
+The PEDSnet Coordinating Center will support research done using the PCORnet Common Data Model, and will maintain a translation between the PEDSnet and the PCORnet Common Data Models.
 As per PCORnet policy, the PCORnet Common Data Model will be modified on an annual basis.

 6.7 PATIENT REIDENTIFICATION